 - Keys and OneCards issued to the student may not be loaned or transferred to others.

 - Door-to-door solicitation is prohibited in the residence halls.
-Contact the Student Activities Office for guidelines on campus sales.
+Contact the Office of Student Engagement for guidelines on campus sales.
 The Office of Public Safety should be contacted when a solicitor is observed in the residence halls.

-- Student grilling is permitted only at the permanent outdoor grills at Donnybrook II and the Heubeck patio, which must be reserved in advance through SAO.
+- Student grilling is permitted only at the permanent outdoor grills at Donnybrook II and the Heubeck patio, which must be reserved in advance through the Office of Student Engagement.